-Question from Tim H.: Hello Rick.
-I have what is surely an easy question to answer.
+Question from Tim: I have what is surely an easy question to answer, Rick.

 I’ve heard conflicting answers and I’d really love to have your opinion on the matter.

-I’m asking because the battery in my Lenovo ThinkPad T400s has gone bad, and I don’t really want to replace it unless I absolutely have to.
+I’m asking because the battery in my Lenovo ThinkPad T450s has gone bad, and I don’t really want to replace it unless I absolutely have to.

 Rick’s answer: Tim, your laptop will run just fine without a battery installed with nary a problem.
 If you ultimately decide to go that route you shouldn’t encounter any issues at all.

 Have you ever had the power go out right before you save a lengthy document that you’ve been working on?
-If so, you know how troublesome that can be.
+If so, you know how frustrating that can be.

 2 – While your intention is to use your laptop as a “Desktop” PC, you might wish to temporarily move it to another room or take it with you on a trip every now and then.
 And both are much easier to do if there is a hot battery installed.